Nudge theory: Business

 Nudge theory has also been applied to business management and corporate culture.

 For instance, nudge is applied to health, safety, and environment (HSE) with the primary goals of achieving a "zero accident culture."
 The concept is also used as a key component in a lot of human-resources software.

 Particular forerunners in the application of nudge theory in corporate settings are top Silicon Valley companies.
 These companies are using nudges in various forms to increase productivity and happiness of employees.
 Recently, more companies are gaining interest in using what is called "nudge management" to improve the productivity of their white-collar workers.

 Healthcare

-Lately, nudge theory has also been used in different ways to help healthcare professionals make more deliberate decisions in numerous areas.
-For example, nudging has been used as a way to improve hand hygiene among healthcare workers to decrease the number of healthcare-associated infections.
+Nudge theory has also been used in different ways in healthcare.
+For example, researchers have tested different nudges to encourage people to get vaccinated.
+People have also used nudges to help healthcare professionals make more deliberate decisions, such as improving hand hygiene among healthcare workers to decrease the number of healthcare-associated infections.
 It has also been used as a way to make fluid administration a more thought-out decision in intensive care units, with the intention of reducing well-known complications of fluid overload.

 Mandatory display of inspector reports of eatery hygiene as a public 'nudge', have received mixed responses in different countries.
 A recent meta-analytic review of the hygiene ratings across North America, Europe, Asia, and Oceania has shown that inspector ratings (usually a smiley or a letter grade) is useful at times, but not informative enough for consumers.